hatchet/hatchet/README.md

-callpy
+hatchet
 ======

+Hatchet analyzes performance data that is organized in a tree hierarchy (such as calling context trees, call graphs, nested regions' timers etc.)

 Author:
 ```
   Abhinav Bhatele bhatele@llnl.gov
 ```

-### Running callpy
+### Running hatchet

-To use callpy, add the cloned directory to your PYTHONPATH.
+To use hatchet, add the cloned directory to your PYTHONPATH.